mkareshky/photo-gallery-app/README.md

   All text/background combinations ensure a minimum contrast ratio of 4.5:1.

 * **Accessible Dialog for Photo Details**
-  The `<Dialog>` component from Radix UI is used to provide focus trapping, ARIA roles, and screen-reader announcements.
+  The `<Dialog>` component from Radix UI provides focus trapping, ARIA roles, and screen‐reader announcements.

 ---